TimeMachine1994/081925-SvelteTweb/SESSION_SUMMARY.md

 **3. Homepage (+page.svelte)** ✅ COMPLETE TRANSFORMATION
 - **Hero Section:**
-  - "Beautiful, reliable memorial livestreams" → "Beautiful, reliable event livestreams"
+  - "Beautiful, reliable event livestreams" → "Beautiful, reliable event livestreams"
   - "Bring everyone together—at church, graveside, or from home" → "Bring everyone together for life's celebrations—from anywhere"
   - "For Families" → "For Event Hosts"
   - "For Funeral Directors" → "For Event Planners"